History of homosexuality in American film: Early gender-role reversals

 The time period prior to the Hays code included gender role-reversal productions, most notably Charlie Chaplin's A Woman (1915), in which Chaplin dresses as a woman and plays with the affections of men.
 Films such as Miss Fatty (1915), featuring Fatty Arbuckle, and Sweedie (1914–16), starring Academy Award-winning actor Wallace Beery, created a comedic view of drag that audiences found entertaining.
 However, with the establishment of the Hollywood Production Code, drag depictions almost disappeared from mainstream commercial films.

-Various other notable drag films of the early to mid-1900s include:
+Various other notable drag films of the early to mid-20th century include: